qwaneu/qwaneu.github.io/_drafts/dokku.md

 It turns out that Dokku is not only more repeatable, but also faster than manual deployment.
 It boils down to useful primitives, good documentation, and choices that are pre-made.

+> We trade off ready made deployment for more options, and bounded cost.
+Generic VPS'es are readily availble.
+For this one I chose [Hetzner](https://www.hetzner.com/unternehmen/umweltschutz/).
+They are based in Germany, which has good privacy laws, and have been running on [green energy for years](https://www.hetzner.com/unternehmen/umweltschutz/).
+This saves me time [lobbying my provider to become green](https://blog.container-solutions.com/forbes-article-spotlighting-environmental-impact).
+Their prices are low, and their 24/7 customer support has served me well over the years.

+Cloud providers innovate, but when you don't need all the latest things, or granular deployment permissions, there are providers with a more conservative approach, that copy what works.
+Often with simpler, more streamlined UX and bounded, low costs.
+In this case I spent about £1 on a floating IP address, and 20% for automated, rotating backup of the whole VM.
+Up and running for a coffee or two a month.
+Not bad.

 For development I settled on a glorious little monolith.
 Inspired by Marc and Rob, I chose [SQLite](https://www.sqlite.org/whentouse.html) instead of